charles-uno/charles-uno.github.io/_drafts/2017-02-09-obamacare-citizens-united-here-to-stay.md

 ---
 layout: post
-title: "Obamacare is not Prohibition"
+title: "The Law of the Land"
 image: "/assets/images/miniature-dwarf-male-thumb.png"
 description: "Institutions create expectations.
 There's no such thing as a clean repeal."
 ---